EXCLUSIVE-Blackstone in talks to buy majority stake in key Thomson Reuters unit-sources

 The company has also sought to sell non-core assets, including its intellectual property and science business, which it sold to private equity firms Onex Corp and Baring Private Equity Asia for $3.55 billion in 2016.

 Shares of Thomson Reuters have fallen 9 percent over the past 12 months compared to a 3 percent rise in the Toronto Stock Exchange’s main index in the same period.
-(Writing by Carmel Crimmins; Editing by Tiffany Wu and Pravin Char)
+(Writing by Carmel Crimmins; Editing by Tiffany Wu)